karthik-anipindi/in-60-seconds/PITCHME.md

 @snap[west span-50]
 ## Why was Gold Rush and Westward Expansion Important?
 Two primary outcomes of westward expansion were that Native Americans lost their homelands and settlers grew in population across the United States.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 The gold rush was a huge contribution to the westward expansion.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 James Wilson Marshall was trying to build a sawmill when he saw some gold at the site of the construction place.
 After he found it, word got out and the gold rush in California began on January 24, 1849.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 During the year 1849, James Polk announced to everybody that there was gold in California, in the hope to increase the population in California.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 Throughout the time period of the gold rush, because all the settlers came to California, the Native Americans population decreased due to the lack of space occupied by settlers.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 People who were settled into the west were usually farmers.
 They shipped their products from the Ohio and Mississippi Rivers to New Orleans for shipping outside the country.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 Thomas Jefferson thought that the westward expansion was one of the many factors that would keep the newly born nation running for a long time so he declared that the United States should purchase New Orleans and the land along the Mississippi River from France.

+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 Because of the gold rush in California, the westward expansion was fueled and the United States was able to buy more land.
+@snapend

+@snap[west span-50]
+## Why was Gold Rush and Westward Expansion Important?
 During the time of the westward expansion to expand the United States, the U.S. government bought what we call now the Mississippi Valley from France by agreeing to pay $15,000,000.
 Because of these outcomes, the population increased on the west side of America

 @snapend